 - Cause of each incidents None of the causes of the incidents were out of the ordinary.
-The incidents were categorized as listed above. - Debriefing No debriefing was necessary in 2020. - Action plans for improvement None noted; our responses to each incident were all appropriate. - Results of performance improvement plans N/A - Education and/or training of personnel needed We intended to provide an agency-wide training on Critical Incident reporting in 2020, but this was postponed due to the pandemic.
+The incidents were categorized as listed above. - Trends The only trend noted is that CPS reports were the highest category.
+The number of reports doubled from the year before, and we suspect it was because of the pandemic.
+Even so, because we were providing services remotely much of the time, we suspect that our numbers are lower than they would have been. - Debriefing No debriefing was necessary in 2020. - Action plans for improvement None noted; our responses to each incident were all appropriate. - Results of performance improvement plans N/A - Education and/or training of personnel needed We intended to provide an agency-wide training on Critical Incident reporting in 2020, but this was postponed due to the pandemic.
 Instead, individual departments provided their own trainings. - Prevention of recurrence None of the incidents were within our control. - Internal reporting requirements All internal reporting requirements were met, and incidents were reported in a timely manner. - External reporting requirements Occasions when staff were required to report the incident to the MCO were done so properly.